nforgeio-actions/build/README.md

 **INTERNAL USE ONLY:** This GitHub action is not intended for general use.
 The only reason why this repo is public is because GitHub requires it.

-Builds a neonFORGE solution, optionally including installers and code documentation.
+Builds a neonCLOUD solution, optionally including installers and code documentation.
 Note that by default, the action will succeed even when there are build errors.
 Subsequent steps can use the **success** output to detect the error in this case.